marmelab/liMonade/Readme.md

 Maybe.of(null).traverse(v => Identity.of(v * 2));
     -> Identity<Maybe<10>>;
 ```
-- maybe.isNothing: return true if the maybe holds nothing (null or undefined)
+- maybe.isNothing: returns true if the maybe holds nothing (null or undefined)

 ```ts
 Maybe<A>.isNothing(): false;
 Maybe<nothing>.isNothing(): true;
 ```

-- maybe.isJust: return true if the maybe holds a value
+- maybe.isJust: returns true if the maybe holds a value

 ```ts
 Maybe<A>.isJust(): true;
 Maybe<nothing>.isJust(): false;
 ```
-- maybe.getOrElse: return the Maybe value or the given value if the maybe hold nothing.
+- maybe.getOrElse: returns the Maybe value or the given value if the maybe holds nothing.

 ```ts
 Maybe<A>.getOrElse(defaultValue: B): A;